barefootcss/objects.tabs/README.md

 **tabs--l**

-The `tabs--xs` option applies a large padding around tabs.
+The `tabs--l` option applies a large padding around tabs.

 	<ul class="o-tabs o-tabs--l">
 		<li><a href="#"></a></li>